Hospital Play Therapy (english)

 Hospital Play Therapy is an integral part of the treatment of children and adolescents in hospitals.

 Children and adolescents who are in hospitals need to have the same opportunity for stimulation and development as their healthy peers.
-It is their legal right to receive play therapy according to article 4, sections 2a and 2b of the Education Law.
+It is their legal right to receive play therapy according to article 24, section 16 in the Education act:

 Children and adolescents have the right to receive comprehensive information regarding treatment according to article 19, section 763 of the Health and Medical Care Act of 1982.